-San Luis Obispo police chief shares update after accidentally leaving gun in public restroom
+San Luis Obispo Police Chief shares update after accidentally leaving gun in public restroom

-SAN LUIS OBISPO - The San Luis Obispo police chief released a YouTube video on Wednesday stating that she left her gun in a public restroom.
+SAN LUIS OBISPO, Calif. - San Luis Obispo Chief of Police revealed is shedding more light on what happened when she left her gun in a public restroom.

 As she left the restroom she forgot to take her firearm with her.
 As soon as she realized this, she went back to look for it, but it was too late.